MicrosoftDocs/azure-docs/articles/virtual-machines/extensions/diagnostics-linux.md

 name | A string used to refer to this sink elsewhere in the extension configuration. type | The type of sink being defined.
 Determines the other values (if any) in instances of this type.

-Linux Diagnostic Extension 4.0 supports two sink types: `EventHub` and `JsonBlob`.
+The Linux diagnostic extension 4.0 supports two sink types: `EventHub` and `JsonBlob`.

 #### EventHub sink